LukeSmithxyz/based.cooking/src/baked-pasta-with-broccoli.md

 ## Directions

-1. Boil water and add salt (10 g every liter), put pasta inside;
+1. Boil water and add salt (a handful for every liter), put pasta inside;
 2. boil broccoli and eggs for 10 minutes;
 3. While everything is boiling dice scamorza cheese, prepare a pan;
 4. Put a layer of béchamel;